eregis/eregis.github.io/blog/_posts/2024-10-22-markov-inequality-explained.md

 ![Visual proof of Markov's inequality showing probability mass transformation](/assets/markov-inequality-explained/visual_proof.png)

 What is the expectation of this final distribution?
 There would be two contributions to the expectation: the probability mass at $x = 0$ multiplied by 0 and the probability mass at $x = a$ multiplied by $a$.
-The first term vanishes so we are left with an overall expectation $P(X \ge a) \times a$.
+The first term vanishes so we are left with an overall expectation $P(X \ge a) \cdot a$.
 We can then compare this expectation to the expectation of our original distribution and then divide by $a$ to get Markov's inequality:

 $$P(X \ge a) \cdot a \le \mathbb{E}[X] \longrightarrow P(X \ge a) \le \frac{\mathbb{E}[X]}{a}$$